-We conducted our engagement in accordance with the Code issued by the ESFA [and in accordance with any guidance provided by a relevant devolved authority].
+We conducted our engagement in accordance with the Code issued by the ESFA.
 We performed a limited assurance engagement as defined in that framework.

-The objective of a limited assurance engagement is to perform such procedures as to obtain information and explanations in order to provide us with sufficient appropriate evidence to express a negative conclusion on regularity.
+The objective of a limited assurance engagement is to perform such procedures as to obtain information and explanations to provide us with sufficient appropriate evidence to express a negative conclusion on regularity.

 A limited assurance engagement is more limited in scope than a reasonable assurance engagement and consequently does not enable us to obtain assurance that we would become aware of all significant matters that might be identified in a reasonable assurance engagement.

 Accordingly, we do not express a positive opinion.

-Our engagement includes examination, on a test basis, of evidence relevant to the regularity of the college's income and expenditure.
+Our engagement includes examination, on a test basis, of evidence relevant to the regularity of the corporation's income and expenditure.